xen0n/xen0n.github.io/content/posts/tinkering/loongarch-faq.en.md

 ### What's the relationship between LoongArch and RISC-V?

-(Please note that all RISC architectures bear a significant resemblance to each other, because all of them are made to perform the same thing called "general-purpose computation".)
+(Please note that all <abbr title="Reduced Instruction Set Computing">RISC</abbr>
+architectures bear a significant resemblance to each other, because all of them are made to perform the same thing called "general-purpose computation".)

 According to public sources, LoongArch and RISC-V cannot interoperate, and there is no 1:1 correspondence between some of the important architectural